Seven Oaks & Ross House Museum

 Click to explore bonus content related to the project:

-• Photos of the exhibit
+• Video tour of the exhibition

-• Recorded artists' talks
+• Recorded Artist Talks

 Picture